YankyJayChris/react-dragster/README.md

 ### Advanced Usage

-You can access the drag and drop context in your custom components using the `useDragDropContext` hook:
+You can access the drag-and-drop context in your custom components using the `useDragDropContext` hook:

 ```tsx
 import { useDragDropContext } from 'react-dragster';